JulianQuenet/specno.README/README.md

 <h2 align="center">Pages</h2>
 <br>
 **Register page

-* I went a little away from the design in the figma file in terms of the layout with going from register -> login I opted for a tab bar style layout where you can see your current page as well as the other options available, there's no specific reasoning I just liked the look of it.
+- I went a little away from the design in the figma file in terms of the layout with going from register there's no specific reasoning I just liked the look of it.
 - I also added in the confirm password field as it just felt right to have it included, though other than these two things I tried to stay as close as possible to the deisgn as possible